 BESS will limit the number of surveys to a maximum of three per year.
 Only well-constructed surveys which adhere to the above principles will be selected for circulation to the membership.
 The Research Committee will provide this quality assurance by objectively assessing the surveys submitted to BESS.

-Appropriately constructed surveys following the above guidelines should be submitted via the link below no later than 23:59 on Monday, 31 January 2022.
+Appropriately constructed surveys following the above guidelines should be submitted via the link below.
+Submission of surveys is now closed and will re-open in 2023.

 Questions can be submitted to the Research Committee via email@example.com.